thephez/original-evolution-whitepaper/README.md

 Elements to a solution:
 1. To remove the need for an intermediary between the p2p network and the majority of
-end­users, we enable direct connection to the network by end­users using the most
+end-users, we enable direct connection to the network by end-users using the most
 common and understood protocol, HTTP/HTTPS.
 This protocol is the most used
 protocol for applications by far and the standard communication protocol used by
 websites and mobile applications and is therefore relatively censorship resistant.